bruab/bruab.github.io/outreach-scripts.md

 ## Brand sponsorship request

-Here's the starting point for a message [Latasha James](https://latashajames.com/) used to secure a BRAND sponsorship deal.
+Here's the starting point for a message [Latasha James](https://latashajames.com/) used to secure a brand sponsorship deal.

 ---